nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 Heroku is a great hosting service for web applications of different types.
 A provider like Heroku allows us to build and deploy web applications without having to know how to setup servers.
 [Create a free account using their website](https://www.heroku.com/).
 Next install the command line interface (CLI) toolbelt for Heroku found [here](https://devcenter.heroku.com/articles/heroku-cli).
 This toolbelt will allow us to use the command line to push our application from our local computer to Heroku for hosting.

-Open a terminal session, and `cd` to the root directory of you project.
-Use
+Go back to terminal and login to your Heroku account using the credentials you gave during registration

 ```
 $ heroku login
 ```